-16. Future discontinuance of EURIBOR may adversely affect the value of the Securities
+16. Future discontinuance of EURIBOR or the occurrence of a Benchmark Event may adversely affect the value of the Securities

 On 27 July 2017, the Chief Executive of the United Kingdom Financial Conduct Authority, which regulates LIBOR, announced that it does not intend to continue to persuade, or use its powers to compel, panel banks to submit rates for the calculation of LIBOR to the administrator of LIBOR after 2021.
 Whilst the announcement related to LIBOR, similar concerns may be applicable to EURIBOR.
 The Financial Stability Board also made certain recommendations to reform major interest rate benchmarks, such as key interbank offered rates.
 It is not possible to predict whether, and to what extent, banks will continue to provide EURIBOR submissions to the administrator of EURIBOR going forwards.